freethenation/unify.js/README.md

 # Tins
 ________________________________
 Calling the box function on an object returns a Tin.
+A tin provides a variety of methods related to unification and is the main interface through which you will work with unify.js.
+Some of the useful methods are:

+* tin.unify(tin) : Unifies two tines together.
+Unify returns null when unification fails otherwise it returns [tin1, tin2].
+* tin.get(varName) : Gets a variables bound value.
+If a variable is unbound or is bound to another variable a Variable object is returned.
+* tin.getAll() : Returns a dictionary containing all variables and their currently bound values.
+* tin.unbox() : Reverts the box operation returning the original json with bound variable values substituted in.
+* tin.rollback() : Reverts all variable bindings that have resulted from unifying this tin with other tins.

-# Examples
+# More Examples
 ________________________________
 ### Extracting data
 ### Validating data